 We are pleased to welcome Ceren Bingol as the interim Architect-in-Residence through the 2017-18 academic year.
 Read more about Bingol here.

 However, personal development does not necessarily mean refuge.
 Architecture at Cranbrook, despite its programmatic and curricular flexibility, is not a vacation from practice or from the rigorous quest to uncover what architecture is and how it works in a time when things change rapidly.
 Far from it: the heritage of this place, from Saarinen to Eames to Libeskind to Hoffman, is about making, about engagement, and about questioning directed at finding real, working solutions.
-To that end, in this department idiosyncracy is welcome, but it is challenged with the same intellectual and practical intensity as complacency would be; challenged by 15 talented students; challenged by dozens of visiting critics and scholars; challenged by experimentation and critique; challenged by the Designer in Residence.
+To that end, in this department, idiosyncrasy is welcome, but it is challenged with the same intellectual and practical intensity as complacency would be; challenged by 15 talented students; challenged by dozens of visiting critics and scholars; challenged by experimentation and critique; challenged by the Architect-In-Residence.
 In short, Cranbrook is a crucible for ideas.

-Entering Cranbrook: The department expects that each applicant has earned an undergraduate degree in architecture or can demonstrate an understanding, coupled with an interest, of the seminal issues, context, pressures, performance and criteria necessary for successfully completing a graduate architectural education.
+The department expects that each applicant has earned an undergraduate degree in architecture or can demonstrate an understanding, coupled with an interest, of the seminal issues, context, pressures, performance and criteria necessary for successfully completing a graduate architectural education.
 Cranbrook offers exceptional students the ability to experiment with ideas and methods that are simultaneously personally compelling and relevant to the history and body of architecture.
-The department seeks independent students who are invested in the pursuit of contemporary architecture and its relationship to our culture and our physical world.
-The study of architecture within the context of an art academy, fundamentally changes the resistant plane and discourse of: architectural space, practice, structure, politics, meaning, planning, power and social relevance.
+Each student is encouraged to develop a profound body of work which culminates in a thesis project.
+To that end, the department seeks independent and highly disciplined students who are invested in the pursuit of contemporary architecture and its relationship to our culture and our physical world.
+The study of architecture within the context of an art academy fundamentally challenges and repositions the discourse of architectural space, practice, structure, politics, meaning, planning, power and social relevance.